Recovery From Heart Surgery: Common Concerns

 Diet/Nutrition

-You may notice that after surgery you have lost your appetite for food or just feel too tired to eat.
+After your surgery, you may notice that you have lost your appetite or just feel too tired to eat.
 This is very common, but you need nourishment to enable your body to heal and get stronger.

 - Eat a balanced diet and drink adequate fluids to encourage a return to your normal bowel pattern.
 Do not take laxatives daily unless specifically instructed by your doctor.
 You may try prune juice or other natural methods.